Pooji-28/Wordpress-Assignment/README.md

 #also added the link for this wordpress site.
 #A persona is created using the wordpress.
 #Link for the local wordpress site: http://localhost:10006/

+Disclaimer: Few pictures I took from the google.
+So, I don't use it for commercial purposes.